smorrrs/Speedrun-Resources/autosplitter_guide.md

 # Required Tools

-Download LiveSplit
+## LiveSplit

+## Cheat Engine
+Cheat Engine is a tool that allows you to view (and edit) values in memory used by a given process (e.g. a game).

-Download Cheat Engine
+Download Cheat Engine directly from its GitHub repo: https://github.com/cheat-engine/cheat-engine

+DO NOT download Cheat Engine from anywhere else as some websites package it with poopware.

 # Finding values in Cheat Engine

-Find variables:
+## Find variables:

 Watch these three videos: GH102, GH103, and GH104
 https://www.youtube.com/watch?v=_THZIUELKrw&list=PLt9cUwGw6CYHfDY-vj1AFxfWCd5r9bPd4&index=3

-Pointer scan:
+## Pointer scan:

 Watch GH105
 https://www.youtube.com/watch?v=rBe8Atevd-4&t=332s